February 10 @ 5:30 pm – 7:00 pm

 - Why bullying happens,

-- Autism and bullying,
+- Autism and bullying

-- Bullying vs. conflict, harassment, and discrimination,
+- Bullying vs. conflict, harassment, and discrimination

-- How bullying affects people and,
+- How bullying affects people

 - Practicing what we’ve learned.